 - Difficulty furthering your education.

-Your Future is On the Line – Our #1 Goal is to Protect It
+Your Future Is on the Line – Our #1 Goal Is to Protect It

 When you are charged with a felony DWI, you are looking at the potential of becoming a convicted felon and going to prison.
-It is imperative that you be proactive in your defense and hire an experienced lawyer who will take a personal interest in defending you and in the outcome of your case.
+It is imperative that you be proactive in your defense and hire an experienced criminal lawyer in Plano who will take a personal interest in defending you and in the outcome of your case.
 When you hire The Wilder Law Firm, you will be putting a dedicated team in your corner who will invest the time and energy in defending you to ensure the best possible outcome.
 Contact us at 469-551-8609 for the representation you deserve.